The MA in Irish Studies is made up of 6 courses ('modules') and a Dissertation

-All students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' and AHS7001 'Making Knowledge Work' in Semester 1, and choose 1 additional option in Semester 1 and three in Semester 2.
+All full-time students will take IRS7011 'Belfast: Place, Identity and Memory in a Contested City' and AHS7001 'Making Knowledge Work' in Semester 1, and choose 1 additional option in Semester 1 and three in Semester 2.

 Follow your own interests through selecting your Option Modules from our Irish Studies related course list, including for 2017-18:

 - Debates in History (History - MHY7035 - Sem1)

 - The Politics of Northern Ireland (Politics - PAI7021 -Sem1)

 - Government and Institutions of Northern Ireland (Politics - PAI7002 - Sem1)

 - Individually Negotiated Topic in History (History - MHY7011 - Sem1)